vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 Now we have a REST API for queued ingestion.
 We can use it to easily orchestrate ingestion of multiple files.

+**A little word about security**.
+We built a REST API but didn't secure it.
+It is secured by SAS token, i.e. complicated URL.
+There is no authentication on that API.
+So, we basically have an unsecure REST API giving access to a secure Kusto Cluster.
+This is for Proof of Concept (POC) purposes.
+In production, we recommend to secure the REST API, for instance, by using [Active Directory OAuth](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-securing-a-logic-app#enable-azure-active-directory-oauth).

 Queued ingestion is a powerful tool in Kusto as it allows to ingest data at scale and have Kusto worry about it.